daveatweaviate/consolidate/README.md

 # Consolidate
-This repo is a mush!

-It gathers together bits and pieces from various sites and repos, possibly in some order, but more likely not.
+The repo gathers together bits and pieces from various othere sites and semi-abandoned repos.